pensjonatus/flash-fiction/blog/never-stops-beating.md

 ---
-title: 'Never Stops Beating'
+title: Never Stops Beating
 date: '2012-05-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a hunting trip, so the two of us were dressed in pseudo-military garb and